Tree planting project

 Visit to the tree planting site

-Recruit Communications' tree plantation stretches over 520 hectares in total across eight sites in North Perth, Western Australia.
+Former Recruit Communications' tree plantation stretches over 514 hectares in total across seven sites in North Perth, Western Australia.
 The trees planted are eucalyptus, which grow more than three meters a year, and can be harvested in ten years.
 Local staff from WAPRES (the largest tree plantation operator in Western Australia), the partner for operations such as selecting land with good soil and introducing appropriate pest/weed control, manage the tree plantations and regularly carry out maintenance.

 processed locally to produce woodchips, which are then delivered to paper manufacturers for use as raw material for paper production.